 You can find Hertz and Europcar rental offices at Ivalo Airport.
 Car rental office Sixt operates in Santa´s Hotel Tunturi and in Ivalo Airport.
 Rent a car

 All the most popular activities in Saariselkä have something to do with the fabulous fell sceneries of the area.
 Mountain bikes, skis, and sledges offer possibilities to go to the nature.
 Guided tours and safaris are organized all year round.

 In Saariselkä there is an Angry Birds Activity Park which is located in Holiday Club Saariselkä Hotel.
 Safaris and activities of different kinds are organized by different companies, and there is also a possibility for tailor-made services.
-You can have a look at Saariselkä daily program and Places to visit
+You can have a look at places to visit below and behind the lind is Saariselkä daily program

 Angry Birds Activity Park is an indoor activity park in Saariselkä.
 It offers lots of fun for the whole family!
 The main themes of the park in Saariselkä are the space and Lapland.
 Angry Birds and the magical Lappish nature make a very attractive combination.
 As in other parks, the key idea is the physical activity when the rides do not move people but people move the rides.